Introducing the Command Line

 -

-prints the user’s current working directory. -
+pwdprints the user’s current working directory. -

-on its own lists the current working directory. -
+ls [path]prints a listing of a specific file or directory;lson its own lists the current working directory. -

-changes the current working directory. - Most commands take options that begin with a single
+cd [path]changes the current working directory. - Most commands take options that begin with a single

-. - Directory names in a path are separated with
+-. - Directory names in a path are separated with

-on Windows. -
+/on Unix, but\on Windows. -

-on its own is the root directory of the whole file system. - An absolute path specifies a location from the root of the file system.
+/on its own is the root directory of the whole file system. - An absolute path specifies a location from the root of the file system.

 - A relative path specifies a location starting from the current location.